Margaret (2011 film): Plot

 Lisa and Emily become close, though the friendship is rocky, especially when they later have an argument where Emily accuses Lisa of using the situation to add drama to her life.
-Lisa, Joan, Emily, and Ramon attend an after show dinner, which ends with Ramon making a remark that Emily perceives as anti-Semitic.
+Lisa, Joan, Emily, and Ramon attend an after show dinner, which ends with Ramon making a remark that Emily perceives as antisemitic.
 Joan and Ramon have a minor falling out and Ramon dies of a heart attack sometime after.

 The lawsuit reaches a conclusion, with an award of $350,000, but the MTA refuses to fire Maretti, out of concern that it would inflame a labor dispute.
 Abigail claims the settlement offer, revealing the monetary settlement to have been her primary motivation; Lisa becomes very upset and emotionally confesses that she sees herself as Monica's killer.

 Lisa and Joan attend an opera that Joan was to see with Ramon before his death.
 On the way, Lisa sees Maretti driving the same bus that had killed Monica and there is a brief moment where the two see each other.
-During the opera performance, Lisa bursts out crying as a result of the accumulated emotion from everything that has happened and she and her mother affectionately reconnect, crying together and holding each other as the opera goes on.
+During the opera performance, Lisa begins crying and she and her mother affectionately reconnect, crying together and holding each other as the opera goes on.